top of page

 *Short-term alternatives exist in the Burlington-Edison School District that could satisfy DNR's obligation to generate revenue for the taxing districts (i.e. plantations that are ready or near-ready for harvest).
 Longer-term solutions include direct funding for replacement lands/TLT, carbon offset credits, and green bonds.

-This petition will be sent to the following people:
+This petition will be sent to the following:

 Commissioner of Public Lands